ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/mysql/install_mysql.md

 ---
 # User change
-title: "Install, Configure, and Check MySQL"
+title: "Install, configure and check MySQL"

 weight: 2 # 1 is first, 2 is second, etc.